Landfill and Transfer Stations

 Most residential customers pay a fixed charge based on the size of their load.
 All waste above and beyond a car or trailer (or 250kg) is charged by weight.
 Council sets the fees and charges annually.

-Payment options include EFTPOS, Cash and Cheque.
+Payment options include EFTPOS and cash.

 Commercial operators can pay by account by prior arrangement.
 For landfill charges, see our Fees and Charges page

 To apply for credit download the Mt Cooee Users Credit Application Form

 Mt Cooee accepts general waste, special waste, green waste and recyclables.
 Conditions do apply e.g. recyclables and greenwaste must be of accepted types only and special waste must be accompanied with a permit issued by Council.